akka/akka/akka-docs/rst/intro/getting-started.rst

     <version>@version@</version>
   </dependency>

-For snapshot versions, snapshot repository need to be added as well:
+For snapshot versions, the snapshot repository needs to be added as well:

 .. code-block:: xml